hulululuh/MemeNgin/README.md

 You can communicate about this project on the **[Discord community](https://discord.gg/9vewbmkGHE)**.

 ## Feedback
+In **[Trello](https://trello.com/b/pOpnosx5/memengin-task-board)**, You can check the roadmap of MemeNgin in trello.
+You can vote for and reply to your favorite features.
 Got ideas, suggestions or feedback?
-Reach out to me on [e-mail](mailto:admin@memengin.com)
+Reach out to me on [e-mail](mailto:admin@memengin.com) or you can use feature-request on discord.

 ## Contribute to the project
 - I need help translating MemeNgin into your language, including english.
 If you're interested, take a look **[Translation Guidelines](https://github.com/hulululuh/MemeNginData/blob/main/translations/README.md)**.